 Becoming the Lord of Shadow Work

 Corporations love creating shadow work because outsourcing formerly paid jobs to the consumer increases their profits.
 But they also often claim it’s a win for everyone, as the consumer will ultimately save money and time as well.
-Of course the rhetoric doesn’t always match reality; oftentimes the cost savings never trickle down, and the new robotic customer service rep is less convenient than the flesh and blood variety.
-For example, airline ticket prices haven’t fallen now that we buy them online and check-in via kiosk.
+Of course the rhetoric doesn’t usually match reality; oftentimes the cost savings never trickle down, and the new robotic customer service rep is less convenient than the flesh and blood variety.
+For example, airline ticket prices haven’t fallen now that we buy them online and check in via kiosk.
 Similarly, self-check-out at the grocery store might sometimes be faster if you only have a few items — but not if you run into an error, and not if you have a whole basketful of groceries.

 But shadow work does undeniably have its benefits.
 It lets you shop on your own time, manage your own information stream, and dine out more often than you might have otherwise (you may have to bus your own table, but you don’t have to tip).